 Here he also had opportunity to create specialised decorated cakes for Royalty and VIPs.

-His success at culinary festivals continued as part of a 4-man RAF Chefs team that won the Prix d’Honour Competition at Hotelympia in January 1974.
+His success at culinary festivals continued as part of a 4-man RAF Chefs team winning the Prix d’Honneur Trophy presented by Ross Frozen Foods in January 1974 at the Hotel Olympia.

 This resulted in Colin, WO Ervin Marshall, Sgt Ken Whibley and Sgt David Walklate being invited to join the Chefs and Cooks Circle of Great Britain.

 David and Colin both went on to meet up again and successfully represent Great Britain at the Culinary Olympics 1976 in Frankfurt, Germany.
 Continuing to study day and night he passed with credit his advanced cookery 152 City and Guilds in larder work.